ansys/scade-pyalmgw/doc/source/usage/index.rst

 * ``-e``, ``--empty <value>`` (default ``''``): placeholder value for empty attribute values.
 This is required for some target ALM tools, such as DOORS, for SCADE releases up to 2025 R1.

-Refer to the SCADE LifeCycle ALM Gateway user documentation for details to register an export customization script.
+Refer to the SCADE LifeCycle ALM Gateway user documentation for details on how to register an export customization script.

 .. toctree::